jasonumiker/kubernetes-training/README.md

   * And optional runtime parameters to `helm upgrade` like `--atomic` and `--cleanup-on-fail` that will automatically rollback and clean up failed upgrades
 * It imposes its own versioning over the top of the whole bundle of IaC (abstracted from the app's version/tag - though you *can* just make them match if you want)

-Some customers, especially those doing GitOps (like we'll see in the next section), really just want to focus on the straight K8s YAML and setting that to be what they want without this other CLI and optionated abstraction that comes with Helm in the middle.
+Some customers, especially those doing GitOps (like we'll see in the next section), really just want to focus on the straight K8s YAML and setting that to be what they want without this other CLI and opinionated abstraction that comes with Helm in the middle.
 While others really like and lean into them and ensure everything in the cluster is deployed via Helm.

 You've already deployed several Helm charts already as part of this workshop.
 You can see them by running `helm ls -A`:
 ```